g-rov/lausm/README.md

 python ./main.py --meshfile ./data/outdated/lat/mock_lat.vtk --datatype lat --use_glyph --skip_standardization --skip_currents
 ```
-It can be used to generate overlayed ("paired") plot and scatter ("glyph") plots.
+It can be used to generate overlayed contour+line plots ("paired") and scatterplots ("glyph").

 ## Version History